react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/bottom-tab-navigator.md

 ---
-id: version-4.x-bottom-tab-navigator
+id: bottom-tab-navigator
 title: createBottomTabNavigator
 sidebar_label: createBottomTabNavigator
-original_id: bottom-tab-navigator
 ---

 A simple tab bar on the bottom of the screen that lets you switch between different routes.
 Routes are lazily initialized -- their screen components are not mounted until they are first focused.

-To use this navigator, ensure that you have [react-navigation and its dependencies installed](getting-started.html), then install [`react-navigation-tabs`](https://github.com/react-navigation/tabs).
+To use this navigator, ensure that you have [react-navigation and its dependencies installed](getting-started.md), then install [`react-navigation-tabs`](https://github.com/react-navigation/tabs).

 ```sh
 npm install react-navigation-tabs